The Fermi Paradox Is Our Business Model: Synopsis

 Two Falshi, Jon and Toku, are on their way to a planet called Earth which they presume has met its demise like all the other planets they have visited.
-However, after waking from stasis, they discover that humanity has survived their “Closure” within a megastructure.
+However, after waking from stasis, they discover that humanity has survived their "Closure" within a megastructure.
 Jon and Toku are then contacted by the surviving humans before later allowing a human ship to dock with them.
-As a human envoy board their ship, Jon and Toku utilize a universal translator to communicate with the humans.
+As a human envoy boards their ship, Jon and Toku utilize a universal translator to communicate with the humans.
 The human leader, Renolz, reveals that the megastructure houses are all that remain from human civilization due to a nuclear war hundreds of years earlier.

-Out of curiosity, Jon reveals the origins of humanity and the Falshi business model, despite Toku’s protests.
+Out of curiosity, Jon reveals the origins of humanity and the Falshi business model, despite Toku's protests.
 The humans are dismayed to learn their existence is little more than a disposable labor force for the Falshi.
 Despite this, the humans offer a trade alliance with the Falshi but are rejected by Toku.
 Irritated, Renolz criticizes the Falshi for their callousness and vulture-like business practices.
 Toku attempts to ease the tension by half-heartedly offering for the Falshi to return in a thousand years to check on the humans.
 Her offer is countered by Renolz, who cryptically states that humanity may instead find them.

-Fearful of escalating the situation further, Toku cuts off communication and waits until the humans’ dwindling air supply forces them to return to Earth.
+Fearful of escalating the situation further, Toku cuts off communication and waits until the humans' dwindling air supply forces them to return to Earth.
 As they leave, Renolz ominously vows that the Falshi will hear from humanity again.
 Unable to proceed with resource collection, Jon and Toku decide to return to the nearest trading station.
 Jon remains optimistic that the humans will eventually destroy themselves regardless.
 Toku worries that their interference has given humanity, now aware of the Falshi and their operations, a reason to survive.

 Reception

-Locus Online's Lois Tilton reviewed the short story as "an entertaining story, a neat and original take on a classic SFnal trope."
-Tangent Online's Duane Donald reviewed it as "a very interesting tale of very long-lived extraterrestrials" but noted it "was over sooner than I would have liked."
-The short story was selected for Locus's 2010 Recommended Reading List, and Gardner Dozois listed it as an 'honorable mention' for The Year's Best Science Fiction: Twenty-Eighth Annual Collection.
+Locus Onlines Lois Tilton reviewed the short story as "an entertaining story, a neat and original take on a classic SFnal trope."
+Tangent Onlines Duane Donald reviewed it as "a very interesting tale of very long-lived extraterrestrials" but noted it "was over sooner than I would have liked."
+The short story was selected for Locuss 2010 Recommended Reading List, and Gardner Dozois listed it as an 'honorable mention' for The Year's Best Science Fiction: Twenty-Eighth Annual Collection.